Basic Keelboat Complete (24 Hours)

 - How to handle control lines and trim sails

 - How to depower sails if the wind picks up

-- How to safely recover a crew overboard
+- How to recover a crew overboard

-- How to read a nautical chart of Boston Harbor
+- How to read a nautical chart of Boston Harbor (intro level)

-- How to recognize and navigate around Aids to Navigation
+- How to recognize and navigate around aids to navigation

-- Sailing nomenclature
+- Sailing terminology

 - Basic sailing theory

 You can see the whole US SAILING Basic Keelboat curriculum here.